-Similarly, people often find that when they ask somebody else to take care of their snake for them while they are away, the snake is unwilling to take food in the presence of a stranger, even if it will happily take food from its owner.
+Similarly, people often find that when they ask somebody else to take care of their snake for them while they are away, the snake is unwilling to take

 All of this evidence points towards snakes being more comfortable with someone they have gotten to know well and trust than they are with other people.

 Snakes are very different than people or most other pet animals, which can make it challenging to determine whether they like you or not.
 Understanding some of the signs that your snake may not be very fond of you can help:

 - Moving quickly towards cover whenever you are nearby

 foodfrom you or eat when you are around